Using FinTech for your company

 Is it safe?

-Costs are often higher with non-bank financing than with bank financing.
+You usually take out Fintech products with a party other than a bank.
+And costs are often higher with non-bank financing than with bank financing.
 This is because non-bank lenders incur higher costs when offering financing.
 Access to capital is more expensive for them than for banks.
 In addition, they have a customer group with greater uncertainty about the repayment of the financing.
 And non-bank providers have fewer guarantees to get their money back if their customers cannot repay.

 Use the following tips as you prepare your funding application: